 With which other countries does the EU already have adequacy decisions?

 The Commission has adopted adequacy decisions for the following countries and Territories: Andorra, Argentina, Canada, Faeroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and the United States (EU-U.S.Privacy Shield).
 The Japan adequacy decision is the first one adopted since the General Data Protection Regulation became applicable.

 The decisions on Canada and the U.S. are "partial" adequacy decisions.
 The decision on Canada applies only to private entities falling under the scope of the Canadian Personal Information Protection and Electronic Documents Act.
-The EU-U.S. Privacy Shield framework is a "partial" adequacy decision, as, in the absence of a general data protection law in the U.S., only the companies committing to abiding by the binding Privacy Shield principles benefit from easier data transfers.
+The EU-U.S. Privacy Shield framework is a "partial" adequacy decision, as, in the absence of a general data protection law in the U.S., only the companies committing to abiding by the binding Privacy Shield principles benefit from free data transfers.

 What are the benefits of the adequacy decision with Japan?